4 Tips and Techniques for How to Safely Cut Small Wood Pieces on a Miter Saw.

 That straight line you cut is your guide for lining up your cuts.

 Start with a 45-degree angle on one side of the saw.
 Once that cut is made, switch to the 45-degree angle on the other side of the saw OR flip the board to make the next cut.
-If you use the pencil mark guide, you should have a perfectly centered point.

 Looking for some Geometric Wood Wall Art Videos?
 Check out this Wood Wall Art playlist on YouTube.